christianklisch/phpcache/README.md

 $myString = $c->cacheVal('String to cache','cachingID');
 ```

 This will cache the string of the first parameter into a file named by second parameter.
-Use the second parameter setting filename for primitive data types.
+Use the second parameter setting key for primitive data types.

 ### Object data type